Don't Forget About Immunity: 24 Foods, Drinks, & Supplements For Extra Support

 Spices and herbs

 How to use: At the sign of an infection, Moday recommends eating one raw garlic clove a day or taking a concentrated allicin extract.
-For everyday use, add to pasta dishes, Brussels sprouts, hummus bowls, or pretty much anything needing a savory kick.
+For everyday use, add to pasta dishes, hummus bowls, pot roasts, or pretty much anything needing a savory kick.

 How to use: Make this ayurvedic tea, add to a soup, take a ginger supplement.